hyperledger-archives/sawtooth-docs-archive/docs/core/1.0/_templates/sdk_submit_tutorial.md

----
-title: Building and Submitting Transactions
+# Building and Submitting Transactions
----

 The process of encoding information to be submitted to a distributed ledger is generally non-trivial.
 A series of cryptographic safeguards